castroian/ianshootsphotos/README.md

 # ianshootsphotos: a photography portfolio

 ## about my work
 Hi!
-My name is Ian and I'm a photographer based in the San Francisco Bay Area.
+My name is Ian Castro and I'm a photographer based in the San Francisco Bay Area.
 Being born and raised in the Bay, I've seen and experienced how our region's runaway economic inequality creates an environment for working class people defined by struggle under gentrification, displacement, and constant change.
 Yet, despite the hustle, the Bay remains a place of culture, radical thought, and beauty.

 Does anyone really own anything in the Bay?
 If we don't, then what do we do *now* to make such a place *home*?